Exotic B-series representation of the Feller semigroup for It\^o diffusions and the MSR path integral: Exotic B-series expansion of expectations

 As a result

 Since the solution to this differential equation must have vanishing initial condition at $t=0$, we conclude that

 \end{proof}

+This result is in accordance with the standard representation of iterated integrals via rooted trees, as showed in \cite{gubinelli2010ramification} for an equation driven by generic paths.
+Indeed, \eqref{Eq: explicit expression pi} should be read as

+where $B_-(\tau)$ coincides with the exotic forest obtained by cutting the edges entering the root.
+This is in accordance with the ancillary role played by the root in our setting.

 \begin{remark} Proving \eqref{Eq: explicit expression pi} without passing through the equivalent definition of tree factorial of Theorem \ref{Thm: equivalence factorials} is a daunting task.
 A major difficulty resides in the process of constructing trees lying in $\cT_{\alpha,\beta}^\mathfrak{e}$, which does not boil down to products of trees and convolutions with a kernel, at the heart of the algebraic integration adopted in \emph{e.g.} rough paths and regularity structures.
-To wit, the nonlocal features of exotic decorations produce trees excluded from the image of such simple operations.
-Another point of view, presented in Appendix \ref{Sec: reduction}, involves a reduction map that sends exotic coloured trees to undecorated rooted trees via an algorithm inspired by the analytic information encoded within closed paths.
-Even if this strategy does not lead to a result analogous to Theorem \ref{Thm: equivalence factorials}, a comparison unveils intriguing combinatorial features of exotic trees in connection with standard rooted trees. \end{remark}
+To wit, the nonlocal features of exotic decorations produce trees excluded from the codomain of such simple operations. \end{remark}

 \begin{corollary} Let $\alpha,\beta,f\in C^\infty(\R)$ be real analytic functions such that \eqref{Eq: SDE} admits a unique solution $u$ with initial condition $u_0\in\R$ on $[0,T]$.
 Then

 as a formal series. \end{corollary} \begin{proof} The statement follows from combining the formal exotic B-series expansion in \eqref{Eq: convergent exact expansion expectation} and Proposition \ref{Prop: explicit form Pi}. \end{proof}